 - Include a weight loss maintenance program and other support and referral resources.
 This will reinforce the new behaviors and deal with hidden issues that contributed to the child becoming overweight.

-At this time, there are no weight loss drugs approved for use in children, although clinical trials are under way.
 Surgical procedures for weight loss are being used in teenagers, but their safety and effectiveness have not been widely studied in children.
 Talk to your child's doctor to determine if weight loss surgery for your child should be considered.

 Whatever approach you choose to help your overweight child, the aim is to make a healthy, active lifestyle fun.
 Make the most of the opportunities you and your family have to make positive changes.